On the tractability of optimization problems on H-graphs: H -graphs have logarithmic boolean-width

 \section{\texorpdfstring{$H$}{H}-graphs have logarithmic boolean-width}

 Boolean-width is a graph invariant that has been introduced in \cite{BUIXUAN20115187} and which is related to the number of different neighborhoods along a cut.
-Belmonte and Vatshelle showed in \cite{BELMONTE201354} that $n$-vertex interval graphs and circular-arc graphs have boolean-width $\Oh{}(\log n)$.
-In this section, we generalize their result by proving that, for any fixed graph $H$, $n$-vertex $H$-graphs have boolean-width~$\Oh{}(\log n)$.
-This is done by first upper-bounding the mim-width of $H$-graphs by $2|E(H)|$ (\autoref{mim2h}).
-Using the results of \cite{BUIXUAN201366} and \cite{jaffke2017polynomial}, we obtain polynomial algorithms for a vast class of optimization problems on $H$-graphs.
+Belmonte and Vatshelle showed in \cite{BELMONTE201354} that $n$-vertex interval graphs and circular-arc graphs have boolean-width $\Oh(\log n)$.
+In this section, we generalize their result by proving that, for any fixed graph $H$, $n$-vertex $H$-graphs have boolean-width~$\Oh(\log n)$.
+This is done by first upper-bounding the mim-width of $H$-graphs by $\max \{1, 2\|H\|\}$ (\autoref{mim2h}).
+Using the results of \cite{BUIXUAN201366, jaffke2017polynomial, jaffke2018generalized}, we obtain polynomial time algorithms for a vast class of optimization problems on $H$-graphs.
 Before we proceed with the proofs, we need to introduce some notions specific to this section.

-\begin{definition}[Graph decompositions] A \emph{tree decomposition} of a graph $G$ is a pair $(T, \delta)$ where $T$ is a full binary rooted tree (that is, every non-leaf vertex has degree 3) and $\delta$ is a bijection from the leaves of $T$ to the vertices of~$G$.
-A tree decomposition $(T, \delta)$ is a \emph{caterpillar decomposition} if $T$ can be obtained from a path by adding a vertex of degree one adjacent to every internal vertex.
+\begin{definition} A \emph{branch decomposition} of a graph $G$ is a pair $(T, \delta)$ where $T$ is a full binary rooted tree (that is, every non-leaf vertex has degree 3) and $\delta$ is a bijection from the leaves of $T$ to the vertices of~$G$.
+A branch decomposition $(T, \delta)$ is a \emph{caterpillar decomposition} if $T$ can be obtained from a path by adding a vertex of degree one adjacent to every internal vertex.
 If $w\in V(T)$, let us denote by $V_w$ the set of vertices of $G$ in bijection with the leaves of the subtree of $T$ rooted at~$w$. \end{definition}

-\begin{definition}[Maximum induced matching over a cut] A set of vertices of a graph $G$ is an \emph{induced matching} if it induces a disjoint union of edges.
-If $X \subseteq V(G)$, we denote by $\mim(X)$ the maximum number of edges in an induced matching of $G[X, \overline{X}]$.
-If $(T, \delta)$ is a tree decomposition of $G$, we denote by $\mim(T, \delta)$ the maximum of $\mim(V_w)$ taken over all $w \in V(T)$. \end{definition}
+\begin{definition}[maximum induced matching along a cut] A set of vertices of a graph $G$ is an \emph{induced matching} if it induces a disjoint union of edges.
+If $X \subseteq V(G)$, we denote by $\mim_G(X)$ the maximum number of edges in an induced matching of $G[X, \overline{X}]$.
+We drop the subscript when there is no ambiguity.
+If $(T, \delta)$ is a branch decomposition of $G$, we denote by $\mim(T, \delta)$ the maximum of $\mim(V_w)$ taken over all $w \in V(T)$ and call it the \emph{mim-width} of $(T, \delta)$.
+The \emph{mim-width} of $G$ is the minimum mim-width of a branch decomposition of~$G$. \end{definition}